Although nearly all our classes are described as ‘box standard’ there are still subtle things you can do to a slot car to maximise its performance.

 Running on inevitably bumpy plastic track it’s best to lower the profile of the front tyres to lessen their contact with those bumps.

 Check and ensure that the fronts really rotate freely.
-In addition, they can be glazed with nail varnish to lower their grip coefficient and stop them from grabbing if they’re put under load when cornering.
+In addition, they can be glazed with nail varnish to lower their grip coefficient and stop them from grabbing if they’re put under load when in a corner.

 The motor and gears will always benefit from a period of running in to free things up and mesh them together.
-A little toothpaste on the gears, for a short period, aids the process.
+A little toothpaste on the gears, for a short period, can aid that process.

 A drop of oil on the bushings helps reduce friction in the axle.